yayyzan/RISCV-Processor/Yi Zhang's Personal Statement.md

 ### **2.3 Testing Pipelined-CPU**

-After I made the top-level module, I runed
+After I made the top-level module, I tested it by running the f1 program (see [testing video](test for cpu/pipelined top test))

 <br/>

 ## 3. Testing Programs

 Instead of GTKWave, most of the CPU was tested with the use of display statements (see Omar's [personal statement]() for more detail).

 <br/>